madprops/blog/docs/armtrak.md

 When players AFK they become invisible and unmovable.

-There is a global and local chat tabs.
+There is global and local chat tabs for text chat.

 Global chat is universal, all players can read and write.